shag527/AntyScam/README.md

 # AntyScam
-A spam classifiers for emails :|
+## A spam classifiers for emails :|

+Done as a part of ML Course Exercise